 Child Care Services Association, Inc.

 Child Care Services Association (CCSA) is a nationally recognized nonprofit working to ensure affordable, accessible, high quality child care for all families through research, services and advocacy.
-The Child Care Services Association provides child care scholarships for low/moderate income families, information to help families find appropriate child care and services to help improve the quality of child care in Durham, Orange and Wake counties.
-Contact info: Child Care Services Association, 319 Chapanoke Road, Suite 114, Raleigh, NC 27603; (919) 779-2220 or www.childcareservices.org.
+Child Care Services Association provides customized information & referrals to help families find appropriate child care.
+They also offer support services to child care providers with a goal to help improve the quality of child care in Durham, Orange and Wake counties.
+Contact info: Child Care Services Association, 1-855-EarlyEd (1-855-328-5933) or http://www.childcareservices.org/index.html

-The North Carolina Division of Child Development regulates child care centers and homes.
-The Division provides information on what to look for when choosing child care, receiving child care financial assistance, child care center licensing information and other resources.
+The North Carolina Division of Child Development and Early Education regulates child care centers and family home child care providers.
+The Division provides information on what to look for when choosing child care, financial assistance for child care, child care licensing information, and other parent resources.

 Wake County SmartStart Quality Enhancement Initiative